developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/setup/index.md

 * Be sure the device is plugged into a _USB 2.0_ port (not USB 3.0)
 * Allow Windows to search for updates if prompted after plugging in the device
-* If no such prompt appears, go to Device Manager and select Action -> 'Scan for hardware changes' When USB drivers are installed correctly, a box like the image below will appear.
+* If no such prompt appears, go to Device Manager and select Action -> "Scan for hardware changes" When USB drivers are installed correctly, a box like the image below will appear.
 * Restart Windows after any software or driver is installed or updated

 ![img](../../images/getting-started/setup/WM_setup_00.jpg)